Mental Health on College Campuses

 There is growing concern about the state of mental health on college campuses, with the number of students who have gone to seek help increasing by 50% in the last year.
-A survey carried out showed that 33% of all students surveyed reported feeling depressed in the past 12 months.
+A survey showed that 33% of all students surveyed reported feeling depressed in the past 12 months.
 55% reported feelings of anxiety, while close to 90% felt overwhelmed with the responsibilities.
 9% of all surveyed students reported having thoughts of suicide over the last year.
 The sad fact about these figures is that 40% of the students do not seek help.

 Mental Health Crisis On College Campuses